noah-nuebling/bug-repro-nuxt-3-i18n-ssg-v-html/README.md

 ## Notes

 - This issue seems to not only occur with the cookie, but also when the user is redirected to the German site because of their browser language.
-- This issue only occurs if you use
+- I noticed that this issue only occurs if you use
     ```html
     <p v-html="$t(<some-key>)"></p>
     ```